If you expect nothing from anybody you are never disappointed.Sylvia Plath, The Bell Jar

 What do you mean?
 That’s the truth.

 Oh, you know what I mean.
 No, sir, that is NOT the truth.
 That’s professional strategy.
-The use of validation and positive reinforcement is designed to build up my self-esteem, which in turn will demonstrate the value of self-worth.
+The use of validation and positive reinforcement is designed to increase my self-esteem, which in turn will demonstrate the value of self-worth.
 So, if it’s all the same to you, let’s go ahead and eighty-six the fortune cookie bumper sticker speak.
 Please, that’d be great.

 You know, not everyone has an ulterior motive?
 But I am very glad to know you’ve been listening and have learned so much from our sessions.
 You’re one of my most self-aware patients.